duanebester/map-api-book/src/intro/rest_basics.md

 The nice thing about this is you could define multiple API specifications and then stitch them all together.
 An API, for example, can be the bridge between two software developers.
 Bob is writing some code for a Math library and needs a function for multiplication.
 Jim has some free time and can write the multiplication code.
 Bob and Jim agree on an API, such that as long as Jim's code meets the API definition, we can combine the two pieces of code together when they have both finished.
 Modularization.

-Our list of bulletpoints totally works, but code is much more succint, and can be Type checked.
-In TypeScript, Bob can define the interface as a function.
-Same as our bulletpoints, the function takes a number and a second optional number.
+Our list of bullet-points totally works, but code is much more succinct, and can be Type checked.
+In Typescript, Bob can define the interface as a function.
+Same as our bullet-points, the function takes a number and a second optional number.
 It then returns a number.
 He can then continue on his day writing other code that would call this function:
 ```ts
 interface IMath {
     multiply: (x:Number, y?:Number) => Number
 }
 ```

 Jim would then write the implementation.
-Same as the bulletpoint logic; If the type of the first input isn't a number, return an error.
+Same as the bullet-point logic; If the type of the first input isn't a number, return an error.
 If the type of the second input isn't defined, we set it to `1`.
 If the second input was defined, but it's not a number, return an error.
 Otherwise if all is good, return the multiplication of the two inputs:
 ```ts
 var math:IMath = {
     multiply: (x:Number, y?:Number) => {